Call for papers

 SUBJECT :

-« Japan in British photography.
+« Japan in arts and literature.
 Around Michael Kenna’s photography »

 DATE AND VENUE :